 Actually, the situation is not that dire.
 It’s pretty damn easy to rank on page one, spot #1 if you know what you’re doing.
 We’ll cover how I do keyword research in a the future lesson, but the details right now will probably confuse you.
 In this section about traffic I just want to briefly cover the basic concepts.

 When you start out your website, competition can seem overwhelming.
 How on Earth are you going to compete with websites like Buzzfeed and Forbes?
 NerdWallet and Amazon?

-The good news is that with good keyword research, we won't have to compete with too many people.
-Research and expertise will help us grow our site in a couple useful ways.
+The good news is that with good keyword research, we won’t have to compete with the big players.

-Firstly, we have insider knowledge (because we're experts), so we can write about stuff the big guys don't know about.
-That guy writing Top 10 Craft Beer labels on Buzzfeed?
-He doesn't know squat about craft beer.
-He's just a day-laborer grinding out content because his boss tells him to do so.
+Firstly, we have insider knowledge (because we’re experts), so we can write about stuff the big guys don’t know about.
+That guy writing about craft beer on Buzzfeed?
+He doesn’t know shit about craft beer.
+He’s just a writer-for-hire grinding out content because his boss tells him to do so.

 After you rock low competition keywords for a while, you can start to target higher competition areas, funneling traffic from “easy” keywords to “hard” keywords, driving up your rank in Google search.

 Our traffic-building process basically it works like this.